jeffThompson/ChanceAndRandomness-OLD/Resources/HowToReadIChing.md

 This becomes the bottom line of the hexagram.
 You can then put all your stalks back together and repeat the entire process five more times to read a full hexagram.

+## HOW TO USE THIS?

+Cage famously used the *I Ching* in his compositions as well as written texts, lectures, and drawings.
+Cage's use varied from reading the *I Ching* traditionally and using the prompts to spur ideas (kind of like *Oblique Strategies*) but later he used it more as a mathematical method.
+[This post by Steve Marshall](https://www.biroco.com/yijing/cage.htm) goes deep into Cage's process.

+You could follow Cage's methods, or create your own.
+Perhaps the four pile counts above could be mapped to numbers or up/down/left/right.
+You could use the counts directly as numerical values, either on their own or individually.
+Or consult the book (see [an online version here](https://archive.org/details/I-Ching/page/n1)) and use the text as a prompt or source.